ankurtehlan/mrjaat-tech/README.md

 ### Hi there 👋, I'm Ankur Tehlan
+I have no special talent.
+I am only passionately curious.
 <!--
 **mrjaat-tech/mrjaat-tech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.